jazzband/django-sorter/README.rst

 =============

-``django-sorter`` helps with sorting objects in Django templates without modifying your views.

-- You can use multiple sorter on the same page.

-- It contains helpers to easily generate links and forms to switch the sorting criteria, including the order.
+``django-sorter`` helps with sorting objects in Django templates without modifying your views, can be used multiple times on the same page or template, provides helpers to easily generate links and forms to switch the sorting criteria (including the sort order) and has 100% test coverage.
-  The ability to provide multiple sorting criterias allows flexible definition of sorting cycles.

-- The

 Quickstart
 ----------